adrianokerber/JiuJitsuRecordsWebAPI/README.md

 - [ ] Create integration tests for GraphQL responses
 - [ ] Use Mongo2Go on integration tests to check repositories
 - [ ] Create Professor model and bind with athlete to display athlete teachers

+## GraphQL vs RESTful API
+There are some differences that I'll try to overcome...

+- Documentation like OpenAPI (Swagger)
+- Create proper abstractions of each project layer (Domain, Application, Infraestructure, etc)